br-automation-com/mappDatabase-Demo/README.md

 #### The script changes include:
 - Added more and detailed error messages
-- Print all query and response details
+- Print all SQL queries and server response details
 - Trim data type string when reading from database
 - Change MsSQL database provider to 'ODBC Driver 17 for SQL Server' to support linux systems
 - Removed dependecy from MySql driver for data conversion.
 It is no longer required to install MySQL driver when using MsSQL.